Skip to content

 Delivery confirmation: An order is marked as delivered only when the carrier's tracking confirms delivery or the Buyer marks the item as delivered.
 The Platform does not mark items as delivered automatically — an order that has not been confirmed delivered remains shown as in transit.

-Payout timing: Where delivery is recorded (by the Buyer or the carrier), the Seller's payout is released 2 days after the 48-hour dispute window closes; if the Buyer confirms the item is OK, that window closes immediately and the 2-day clock starts.
-Where delivery is never confirmed, payout follows the 11-day dispatch timeout above.
-In all cases, an open dispute keeps funds held by Stripe until it is resolved.
+Payout timing: Where delivery is recorded (by the Buyer or the carrier), the Seller's payout is initiated shortly (within a few hours) after the 48-hour dispute window closes; if the Buyer confirms the item is OK, that window closes immediately.
+Where delivery is never confirmed, payout follows the undelivered-order backstop above.
+In all cases, an open dispute or carrier investigation keeps funds held by Stripe until it is resolved.

 Disputes: If a dispute is opened within the 48-hour window, funds remain held by Stripe until the dispute is resolved (see Section 7).